buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

-The `View` constructor can register a View Model, but sometimes you want registered models that are not associated with Views. `view` supports this with its `ChangeNotifierRegistrar`:
+The `View` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `view` supports this with its `ChangeNotifierRegistrar`:

     ChangeNotifierRegistrar<MyChangeNotifier>(
       changeNotifierBuilder: () => MyChangeNotifier(),